 Almonds are heavily packed with essential vitamins, minerals, proteins.
 They are one of the healthiest nuts.
 They are an excellent source of vitamin E, magnesium, high grade protein and high levels of unsaturated fatty acids.
 Consumption of almonds increases Vitamin E levels in blood that acts as powerful antioxidants defending the cells from damage.
 It reduces the cholesterol levels thereby reducing the heart disease risks.
 Almonds are very good for your skin.
 To get the best of the benefits of badam milk, do soak the almonds for 6-8 hours and then peel and use it to make badam doodh.

-benefits of saffron milk:
+benefits of saffron (Kesar) in milk:

 Also, my mother-in-law, insisted me to have this during pregnancy as well.
 I consulted my Gynaec and she gave me a thumps-up.
 The reason why I used to have this cold badam milk was, I had a severe hyperemesis (uncontrolled vomitting during pregnancy).
 I was unable to eat or drink any thing.
 All I could tolerate was some bananas, and this chilled badam shake.
-The aroma and taste of this almond saffron milk made me feel energetic and gave me strength.
+The aroma and taste of this almond milk made me feel energetic and gave me strength.

 Badam Milk Ingredients: